phoebequincy/socialcard/README.md

 `npm start` to start the app server on localhost<br>

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+<br>This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts